-La rayure bretonne, or the Breton striped shirt, originated in 1858 as the official uniform for members of the French navy.
+La rayure bretonne, or the Breton striped shirt, originated in 1858 as the official uniform for enlisted men in the French navy.
 The colors blue and white were chosen as being nautical; sailors soon decided that the contrasting stripes would make it easier to spot a man who went overboard.
 Even today an authentic marinière (marine shirt) must conform to Naval specifications: the body of the shirt has twenty-one blue stripes, representing Napoleon's major victories, alternating with white stripes that are twice twice the size.
 To be precise, the blue stripes are ten millimeters wide and the white stripes measure twenty millimeters.
 And, for practical reasons, the sleeves are three-quarter length, a style that would become known as 'bracelet-sleeves' when Coco Chanel introduced it to women's wear.

 An ambitious young woman, Gabrielle Chanel (1883-1971) having had some success as a hat-maker, opened a shop in the seaside resort town of Deauville in 1913 to sell her uniquely styled luxurious casual clothing to women of leisure.
 Impressed by the crisp style of the sailors stationed at Deauville, Chanel then introduced her own marine look to the Paris in a nautical collection in 1917.